Skip to content

 return float(value, precision=precision)

-Match each key in a dictionary against a set of rules.
+Match each key in a dictionary against rules.

 PARAMETER DESCRIPTION